The Seven Letters in Revelation are Sermons on the Rest of the Book

 I was in the Spirit on the Lord’s day, and I heard behind me a loud voice like a trumpet saying, “Write what you see in a book and send it to the seven churches, to Ephesus and to Smyrna and the Pergamum and to Thyatira and to Sardis and to Philadelphia and to Laodicea” (Rev. 1:10-11).

-Now it’s pretty obvious that a portion of Revelation is a letter, as chapters 2-3 of the book are obviously letters (“to the angel of the church in Ephesus write,” Rev. 2:1).
+Now it’s well recognized that a portion of Revelation is a letter, as chapters 2-3 of the book are obviously letters (“to the angel of the church in Ephesus write,” Rev. 2:1).
 But look back at those verses in 1:10-11.
 They clearly apply not to some subset of the book (ie, chapters 2-3), but rather to the book as a whole.
 The seven churches that are mentioned in 1:10 are the same seven churches of Rev. 2-3.
 Seven letters, seven churches.
 What is John supposed to write to these seven churches?
 Not just what he hears (2:1) but also “what you see.”
 Which means that John’s vision in 4-22 is no less a part of what he is supposed to give to these churches.
 The whole book begins with a vision (“write what you see,” 1:11), and the rest of the book (after the letters) resumes that vision:

 After this I looked, and behold, a door standing open in heaven!
 And the first voice, which I had heard speaking to me like a trumpet, said, “Come up here, and I will show you what must take place after this” (Rev. 4:1).